-Ha Giang, Vietnam’s far North-Eastern province was the most recent destination to be opened for tourists to visit in Vietnam.
-Ha Giang embraces a combination of breathtaking landscapes, fascinating variety in the culture and traditions of the different ethnic minority groups, welcoming friendliness of the people and the richness of the cuisine.
-Definitely our Ha Giang loop tour is a “must-experience” for travellers coming to the North of Vietnam.
-It is a perfect alternative to Sapa with much less tourists.
+Hà Giang, Vietnam’s far North-Eastern province was the most recent destination to be opened for tourists to visit in Vietnam.
+Hà Giang embraces a combination of breathtaking landscapes, fascinating variety in the culture and traditions of the different ethnic minority groups, welcoming friendliness of the people and the richness of the cuisine.
+Definitely, our Hà Giang loop tour is a “must-experience” for travellers coming to the North of Vietnam.
+It is a great alternative to Sapa, with much less tourists.

-Here are insights into the Ha Giang loop with the following key notes:
+Here are some insights into the Hà Giang loop with the following key notes.

-Ha Giang weather varies throughout the year.
-I’m often asked for advice on the best time to visit this mystical place.
-I would say that there is definitely more than just one period in the year when you can enjoy Ha Giang.
+The weather varies throughout the year.
+People often ask me for advice on the best time to visit this mystical place.
+I would say that there is definitely more than just one period in the year that you can enjoy Hà Giang.
 Each season has its own perks which you won’t want to miss once you fall in love with this region.

-The best time to visit Ha Giang is between September and November.
-Though it might get very crowded with domestic tourists in November.
-Therefore, highly recommended would be September and October.
-The weather is cool and dry, making various outdoors activities such as hiking very comfortable.
+However, the best time to visit Hà Giang is between September and November.
+The weather is cool and dry, making various outdoor activities, such as hiking, very comfortable.
 The light changes constantly during the day giving this place a very magical quality.
 If you like to check Hoang Su Phi rice terraces off your bucket list, September would be the best time for you.
-Get prepared for being overwhelmed by the beauty of yellow rice terraces here.
+Get ready to feel overwhelmed by the beauty of yellow rice terraces here.

-February to May is pleasant while June, July and August there is rain and storms, so make sure you always carry a good rain coat and ride carefully.
+February to May is pleasant.
+June, July and August are rainy and stormy, so make sure you always carry a good rain coat and ride carefully.
 The weather will be super hot and humid too.

 Do you need an international driving license?

 Many people have had to pay fines of 900, 000 VND (around $39) and are turned back when caught with no license by police on the way.
-Therefore, to ensure your own safety and your travel plans, you should have your license ready with you, or alternatively you can choose an easy rider (Ha Giang easy rider).
+Therefore, to ensure your own safety and your travel plans, you should have your license ready with you, or alternatively you can choose an easy rider.

-Renting a motorbike in Ha Giang is probably the easiest thing you can do.
-There are a bunch of rental shops in the main road of the city center.
+Renting a motorbike in Hà Giang is probably the easiest thing you can do.
+There are a bunch of rental shops in the main road of the city centre.

 It depends on the type of motorbikes that you need.
-For beginners, you better go with the easy one which is Semi-automatic 110 cc which will cost around 200k per day = $9
+For beginners, you better go with the easy one which is Semi-automatic 110 cc which will cost around 200,000 VND/day ($9).

-There are a variety of motorbikes for you to choose depending on your experience and budget so you can check out those 2 websites above for more information on motorbike rental.
+There are a many other motorbikes available for you to choose, depending on your experience and budget.
+You can check out these two places above for more information on motorbike rental.

 Doing the whole loop within just a couple of days is seemingly an impossible mission, but it is absolutely “do-able”.
 Here is my guide for limited-time travellers on the loop.

-Day 1: Ha Giang city center – Heaven’s Gate – Twin Mountains – Ma Pi Leng Pass – Sky Path – Dong Van (by motorbike)
+Day 1: Hà Giang city centre – Heaven’s Gate – Twin Mountains – Ma Pi Leng Pass – Sky Path – Dong Van (by motorbike)

-Ha Giang to Dong Van following route QL4C is essentially the first half of the Ma Pi Leng Pass and it is roughly 4 hours driving.
+Hà Giang to Dong Van following route QL4C is essentially the first half of the Ma Pi Leng Pass and it is roughly 4 hours driving.
 It may take longer than you think as the roads are winding with tight curves.
-It is recommended to start at about 7-8am in the morning so that you can spend more time at each stop.
+It is recommended to start at about 7-8am so that you can spend more time at each stop.

 Moving on, you will pass by what locals call “Mother Nature’s masterpiece” – Quan Ba Twin Mountains.
 The mountain appears in a clump and is said to be as attractive as the breasts of a mountain girl in her twenties.